hmonroe/guiguts/README.txt

 Version 1.0.5.
 Added a rudimentary check of whether HTML is "Epub friendly".
 Changed <p> css in headerdefault.txt to work better on mobi devices:
 margin-top: .51em; margin-bottom: .49em;.
 Reorganized the Preference menu.
 Added Advanced Menu with RST and PGTEI tools.
+Fixed bug with Gutcheck hanging on rerun.
+Added check for whether the string entered in the RegExp field in the Word Frequency popup is a valid regular expression.
+Added Source menu with View Project Comments item.

 Version 1.0.4.
 Hyphen check now also checks for "flash light" not only "flash-light", "flash--light", and "flashlight".
 A regular expression search